Alaba Market Impasse: Nkenna Nzeruo Eulogizes Uzodimma For Taking Lead Towards Igbo Interest

 “Imolites are blessed having such a wonderful man.
 He is a unifier, he is a king maker.
 In him, we have a mouth piece and worthy representative in the National grid”.

-However, Nzeruo charged Imolites to be on one page by sending Uzodimma back to Douglas House to continue his good works which he had started till 2028.
+However, Nzeruo charged Imolites to be on one page by sending Uzodimma back to Douglas House to continue his good works which he had started and will exceed till 2028.

 In his words, “Governance is beyond popping of exotic wines and clubbing.
 Governor Uzodimma has shown diligence and dedication to duty, that is why in Imo State today, what we can see is massive quality infrastructure, good welfare package to Civil Servants, payment of pensions, quality health care delivery and academic excellence.
 We can’t afford to trade the opportunity God has given us for mere rhetorics”.